ollieshmollie/ollieshmollie.github.io/portfolio.md

 permalink: /portfolio/
 ---

 These are some projects I'm working on.
+See more on [Github](https://github.com/olishmollie).

 <a href="https://github.com/olishmollie/fig">Fig</a>.
   The token Scheme implementation.
 I'm proud of this one because it's in C99 and I implemented a tracing garbage collector for it.
 I love the name, too.
 I wrote a Go port of it called GoFig.
 Yessssssss.